omkarpatil21/MyShare-filesharingjavaapp/README.md

 Areas of potential improvement :

-* User Interface.
+* improvement in User Interface.
-* To handle large file transfers.
+* improvement in handling large file transfers.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.